 With no guitars, ‘The Pleasure Principle’ was a unique sounding album as the rock dynamics that would normally be expected from power chords and solos had to be achieved by necessity, using Polymoogs and Minimoogs.

-The influence of Numan’s music on artists as diverse as NINE INCH NAILS, MARILYN MANSON, FOO FIGHTERS, SMASHING PUMPKINS, BASEMENT JAXX, ARMAND VAN HELDEN, LITTLE BOOTS and SUGABABES has more than reinforced his artistic legacy.
-Meanwhile, the upcoming JEAN-MICHEL JARRE collaboration on ‘Electronica 2’ is further proof of the respect his fellow musicians continue to show for him.
+The influence of Numan’s music on artists as diverse as NINE INCH NAILS, FOO FIGHTERS, SMASHING PUMPKINS, BASEMENT JAXX and SUGABABES has more than reinforced his artistic legacy.
+Meanwhile, the upcoming Jean-Michel Jarre collaboration on ‘Electronica 2’ is further proof of the respect his fellow musicians continue to show for him.

 Although panned on its original release, ‘The Pleasure Principle’ has now been rightly hailed as a landmark album.
 The ‘Low’ inspired overture of ‘Asylum’ and the glaring instrumental ‘Airlane’ opened proceedings, but from the moment ‘Metal’ began, it was obvious that this was to be a rocked up interpretation of ‘The Pleasure Principle’ with guitarist Steve Harris taking a prominent role.
 And the format was repeated on heavier numbers such as ‘Films’, ‘M.E.’ and ‘Engineers’.